 The report represents New Zealand’s first comprehensive and rigorous analysis of how to improve the safety of people who cycle in our urban and rural areas.

 We have developed an action plan outlining what we are doing to deliver on the Cycling Safety Panel’s many recommendations.
-These are part of our programme to make cycling a safer and more attractive transport choice which is our sixth Strategic Priority for 2015 -19(external link).
+These are part of our programme to make cycling a safer and more attractive transport choice which is our sixth strategic priority for the 2015–19 Statement of Intent (SoI).
 Where actions fall under local authorities’ or other agencies’ responsibility we will work in partnership to support them and facilitate delivery.

 A progress report on the action plan was published in April 2017 and a second progress report will be published in December 2018.